toolmantim/fig-buildbox-agent/Readme.md

 A [Docker](http://docker.io/) and [Fig](http://fig.sh/) enabled version of the [Buildbox agent](https://github.com/buildbox/buildbox-agent), which allows you to run each CI job in separate Docker containers.
 Just add a `fig.yml` to each project ([for example](https://github.com/toolmantim/fig-ci-test-app)) and define it’s Docker configuration.

-Each app can spin up as many containers as it needs (e.g. Ruby, Postgres, Redis, etc) using whichever versions they need.
-And each job’s daemons never collide.
+Each project can define as many containers as it needs (e.g. Ruby, Postgres, Redis, etc) using [Fig's concise syntax](http://www.fig.sh/), and they're created and linked together before the tests are run, and then destroyed afterwards.

 And because the agent uses fig itself, you can scale up your agents with a simple `fig scale agent=<number of agents>`.